canonical/mlflow-operator/docs/how-to/deploy/deploy-mlflow-kubeflow-eks.rst

 .. note::

    The address of your Kubeflow dashboard may differ depending on your setup.
-You can always check its URL by running:
+Check its URL by running:

    .. code-block:: bash